Yannick H.,

 Transition.
 Management overhead.
 Hidden costs.
 Risks.

-And: What does the solution give you that you need?
+And: what does the solution give you that you need?
 Control?
 Flexibility?
 Scalability?

 Conclusion